Write a Coffee Shop Business Plan

 3. how to get there, and

-Of course not, so the same should be true in starting your new business.
-The best way to succeed is by developing a solid coffee shop business plan.
+Of course not, so do the same when starting your new business.
+Developing a solid coffee shop business plan is the best way to succeed.

-You may buy a business plan template from a variety of sources: websites, local libraries and even office supply warehouses.
-We recommend that you use these one-size-fits-all forms only as an guideline.
-A copied term paper may be a shortcut to get the grade that you want -but remember- this is your business and you will need to run it.
+You may buy a business plan template from websites, local libraries, and office supply warehouses.
+We recommend that you use these one-size-fits-all forms only as a guideline.
+A copied term paper may be a shortcut to get the grade you want -but remember- this is your business, and you will need to run it.
 Wouldn’t you rather have the experience and detailed knowledge of how your concept works?

-Use resources available from the Small Business Administration and Service Corps of Retired Executives (SCORE).
-When you need guidance specific to the retail coffee industry, call your coffee roaster or your new friends met at SCA events.
+Use resources from the Small Business Administration and Service Corps of Retired Executives (SCORE).
+Call your coffee roaster or the new friends you met at SCA events when you need guidance specific to the retail coffee industry.

 After completing your business plan, you may find this next piece of information most upsetting: you’re not done.
-In fact, you will never finish the coffee business plan.
-The best coffee business plans in existence are still being rewritten each day and will adapt.
-Your goals and your business will change over time: your business plan should too.
+You will never finish the coffee business plan.
+The best coffee business plans are still being rewritten daily and will adapt.
+Your goals and business will change over time; your business plan should, too.